nhlamulo-maluleka/File-Organizer/README.md

 - Videos
 - Documents
 - Applications - (This folder will hold all the applications downloaded by the user so that the downloads folder is always kept clean)

+### NB: The app does not show any gui nor console when you run it, but works in the background.
+### NB: NOT ALL EXTENSIONS ARE COVERED IN THE FILE EXTENSIONS LIST!!